durangoretro/DurangoImager/README.md

 # Durango Imager

 This Repository Contains the Source Code for the Durango Imager Application.
-This application, allows to create a Durango Image File (.av) from a list of Durango Roms.
+This application, allows to create a Durango Volume File (.av) from a list of Durango Roms.
-This Image File format is compatible with Durango Roms (.dux) and with the Durango Pocket Roms (.pdx) Rom Format.
+This Volume File format is compatible with Durango Roms (.dux) and with the Durango Pocket Roms (.px) Rom Format.

 ![imagen](https://github.com/durangoretro/DurangoImager/assets/6067824/f13b29f6-805c-4363-81ec-0eb61f712bc3)